José Salvador Alvarenga: Voyage

 According to Alvarenga, Córdoba lost all hope around four months into the voyage after becoming sick from the raw food, and eventually died from starvation by refusing to eat.
 Alvarenga has said that he contemplated suicide for four days after Córdoba died, but his Christian faith prevented him from doing so.
 He related that Córdoba made him promise not to eat his corpse after he died, so he kept it on the boat.
 He sometimes spoke to the corpse and after six days, fearing he was going insane, he threw it overboard.

 Alvarenga reported that he saw numerous transoceanic container ships but was unable to solicit help.
 He kept track of time by counting the phases of the moon.
 After counting his 15th lunar cycle, he spotted land: a tiny, desolate islet, which turned out to be a remote corner of the Marshall Islands.
 On January 30, 2014, he abandoned his boat and swam to shore, where he stumbled upon a beach house owned by a local couple.
 Alvarenga's journey had lasted 438 days.

 The length of his voyage has been variously calculated as 5500 to 6700 mi.
 Some newspapers originally reported Alvarenga's tally of 15-plus lunar cycles as 16 months, but eventually corrected this to 13 months.
 According to Gee Bing, Marshall Islands' acting secretary of foreign affairs, Alvarenga's vital signs were all "good", with the exception of blood pressure, which was unusually low.
 Bing also said that Alvarenga had swollen ankles and struggled with walking.
 He was anemic, and doctors suspected that his consumption of raw meat had led to parasites infecting his liver.
 On February 6 the doctor treating him reported that his health had "gone downhill" since the day before and that he was on an IV drip to treat his dehydration.

 Reactions

 Family

-Alvarenga's parents, who had not been in contact with him for years, had feared he was dead long before he went missing, and they were overjoyed to discover he was still alive.
+Alvarenga's parents, who had not been in contact with him for more than a year, had feared he was dead long before he went missing, and they were overjoyed to discover he was still alive.
 His father said that he had prayed for his son while he was missing.
 His daughter, upon hearing that her father had been found, said that after he returned home, the "first thing I'll do is hug him and kiss him."